Inclement Weather/School Closing Procedures for SSD Schools/Programs

 Snow Day School Closure

-The decision to cancel school is taken very seriously.
-Decisions are made based on countywide conditions and weather forecasts to ensure the safety of all students, staff, and residents.
+The decision to cancel school in SSD buildings is taken very seriously.
+School closure decisions are made for the entire District, not specific areas, based on countywide conditions and weather forecasts to ensure the safety of all students, staff, and residents.
 This means closings may occur when conditions might not seem particularly bad in your immediate area.

 When possible, the decision to close school is made the night before; however, inclement weather is often unpredictable, and a decision may be made in the morning.
 The District makes every attempt to reach a decision regarding the closing of school by 5:00 – 5:30 AM.
-However, many times the weather conditions change rapidly in the early morning hours that could cause a decision to be made later.
+Often, weather conditions change rapidly in the early morning hours which could cause a decision to be made later.

-As parents and guardians, if you feel conditions are unsafe and school is open, you have the option of not sending your child(ren) to school.
+If you feel conditions are unsafe and school is open, you have the option of not sending your student(s) to school.
 Students will receive an excused absence.
-Please report the absence to your child’s school.
-They will not be penalized academically, but they are expected to make up all assignments.
+Please report the absence to your student’s school.
+They will not be penalized academically, but are expected to make up all assignments.

-In the past, when the inclement weather made it unsafe to hold school, the District canceled school for a snow day.
-However, the DESE approved the option of an AMI (Alternative Methods of Instruction) virtual learning day in lieu of a snow day school cancellation.
+In the past, when inclement weather made it unsafe to hold school, the District canceled school for a snow day.
+However, the Missouri Department of Elementary and Secondary Education (DESE) approved the option of AMI (Alternative Methods of Instruction) virtual learning day in lieu of a snow day school cancellation.

 The District may dismiss early when winter weather arrives quickly and unexpectedly during the school day.
-It is extremely important for the safety of your children that if you work during the day, to please make arrangements for someone to care for your children if they arrive home early.
-Make certain that your children know where to go if no one is at home when they arrive.
+For your student's safety, it is extremely important to make arrangements for someone to care for your student if they arrive home while you are at work.
+Make certain that your student knows where to go if no one is at home when they arrive.

 Communicating School Closures

-Timely communication with our District families is always a priority, but especially important in emergency school closing or early dismissal situations.
-If SSD schools are forced to close or dismiss early due to inclement weather or other factors (e.g., power outage, water main break) families will be notified in the following ways:
+Timely communication with our District families is always a priority, but it is especially important in emergency school closing or early dismissal situations.
+If SSD schools are forced to close or dismiss early due to inclement weather or other factors (e.g., power outage, water main break), families will be notified in the following ways:

 District Phone Call/Text/Email